brendanlong/cookbook/src/carrot-pie.md

 http://allrecipes.com/recipe/carrot-pie/

-The original was extremely sweet, noticably eggy, and didn't fill the crust, so I doubled the amount of carrots, reduced the sugar, and added one more egg (to match the increased carrots).
-Elyse requested that we add allspice.
-I also simplified the recipe by using a blender.
+The original was extremely sweet, noticably eggy, and didn't fill the crust, so we doubled the amount of carrots, reduced the sugar, and added one more egg (to match the increased carrots).
+We also added allspice.

+Our recipe is significantly simpler because we use a blender, but it could be done by hand with a potato masher.

-I use King Arthur Flour's "Classic Single Pie Crust", but any version will do.
+Our most recent pie used King Arthur Flour's "Classic Single Pie Crust", but any pie crust will work.

 http://www.kingarthurflour.com/recipes/classic-single-pie-crust-recipe